seananderson/phd/introduction.md

 [@gerber2001; @ward2007], ecological surprises [@lindenmayer2010; @doak2008],
 counterintuitive responses of populations to management [@pine-iii2009], and even explored how the specific concept of black swans could apply to ecology and evolution [@nunez2012].
-In fact, discussion of the importance of catastrophic events has a long history in the ecological literature.
+Discussion of the importance of catastrophic events has a long history in the ecological literature.
 As early as 1898, @bumpus1899 observed that a severe winter storm off Providence, Rhode Island killed a disproportionate number of very small and large sparrows (and this thesis uncovers a number of other observations from the 1800s).
-In the 1990s, both @sugihara1990 (under the concept of fractals) and @mangel1994 (under the concept of catastrophes) highlighted extreme events as perhaps the most important force behind how long species persist in nature.
+In the 1990s, both
+@sugihara1990 (under the concept of fractals) and @mangel1994 (under the concept of catastrophes) highlighted extreme events as perhaps the most important force behind how long species persist in nature.

 \begin{figure}[htbp]